 Many methods of spinal decompression lumbar traction have been used for the relief of lumbar pain since the time of Hippocrates.
 Throughout the 50’s and 60’s years of 20th century it became widespread, and until today it is used by physiotherapists for threatening patients with low back pain and leg pain.
 Even if its effectiveness is still being questioned by some doctors, there are three proven benefits defined in a lumbar traction: distraction to increase the intervertebral space, tensing of the posterior longitudinal vertebral ligament and suction to draw the disc protrusion towards the center of the joint.

 One of the non-surgical treatments for back pain relief is stretching of the spine, AKA Traction, which can be performed manually or mechanically.
 It is a form of decompression therapy used to treat backache caused by herniated discs, degenerative diseases, and nerve compression like sciatica.

 Spinal stretches relieves pressure from herniated discs and straightens the spine and provides consistent relief to patients.
 It does so by stretching tight spinal muscles and widening the intervertebral spaces to relieve nerve impingement.

-There are two method of administration of Spinal Traction Therapy:
+There are three method of administration of Spinal Traction Therapy:

 1) Manual: Manual spinal stretching and vertebrae stretching means that the therapist uses his hands to apply force to the patient’s body.
 It is used to treat mild spine compression.
 It is a medically accepted form of therapy and is widely practiced by rehabilitative professionals.

 Figure 1.
 Manual Spine Traction Therapy

 2) Mechanical: Mechanical Lumbar Back Traction makes use of a variety of tools to apply force to the vertebral column.
 Ropes, slings, and pulleys are some of the tools applied for this purpose.
 It may incorporate a special motorized self-traction table on which the patient lies.
 The stretching device, comprised of a head halter and a pulley system, will slowly stretch your spine, making the vertebrae move into their proper position.

 Figure 2.
 Mechanical Lumbar Traction